 San Mateo County Libraries, Friends, and the Foundation are committed to working collaboratively together to enhance library services beyond those that are provided by public funding, and to strengthen the Library JPA through fundraising, advocacy and increasing community awareness and use of our libraries.

 Fiscal Impact

 There is no fiscal impact associated with approval of these MOUs.

 Recommendation

-Recommend Library JPA Governing Board approve the Friends of the Library MOU and the Foundation for San Mateo County Libraries MOU.
-Operations Committee members present at the June 11, 2024 meeting concurred with this recommendation.
+Recommend Library JPA Operations Committee approve the Friends of the Library MOU and the Foundation for San Mateo County Libraries MOU.

 Attachments